billyprime/instasaves/README.md

 ## Details

 When downloading your "takeout data" from IG, it does not make copies of your saved posts.
-This script will download images you've saved.
+This script will download images you've saved, grouped into folders matching your "collection" names.

 Note that there are some significant restrictions here: